-Available EZ Lift tailgate
+- Available EZ Lift tailgate

-Available rail system with adjustable tie-downs
+- Available rail system with adjustable tie-downs

-Available moonroof on extended and crew cabs
+- Available moonroof on extended and crew cabs

-Dual-port grille is wider and taller than 1500 model's
+- Dual-port grille is wider and taller than 1500 model's

-3500HD dually has side, roof marker lights
+- 3500HD dually has side, roof marker lights

-Chrome bumpers for all models
+- Chrome bumpers for all models

-Tow mirrors available
+- Tow mirrors available